opengovsg/FormSG/CONTRIBUTING.md

 ## Getting started

-If you are simply looking to start working with the pandas codebase, navigate to the GitHub "issues" tab and start looking through interesting issues.
+If you are simply looking to start working with the codebase, navigate to the GitHub "issues" tab and start looking through interesting issues.
 There are a number of issues listed under "contribute" where you could start out.

 Otherwise, please **first discuss the change you wish to make via GitHub issue**, [email](mailto:formsg@tech.gov.sg), or any other method with the repository owners beforehand.